 Maraviroc is the first FDA-approved drug in a class of HIV drugs called entry and fusion inhibitors.
-Maraviroc blocks the interaction between HIV-1 and the chemokine receptor CCR5 in healthy immune cells, preventing certain strains (CCR5-tropic) of HIV from entering and infecting the cell.
-Maraviroc must be taken twice daily, and must always be used with other HIV drugs.
+Maraviroc blocks the interaction between HIV-1 and CCR5 in healthy immune cells, preventing certain strains (CCR5-tropic) of HIV from entering and infecting the cell.
+Maraviroc must be taken twice daily and must always be used with other HIV drugs.
 Taken in combination with these drugs, maraviroc may lower the HIV virus load in the blood.

-Currently, maraviroc is the only CC5R co-receptor inhibitor that has been approved for clinical use (2).
-It is used to treat HIV-1-infected patients who have a virus that is only able to use CCR5 for entry, and either never received antiretroviral treatment before, or have experienced therapeutic failure following traditional antiretroviral therapies (3).
-Some of the other CCR5 antagonists under investigation include cenicriviroc, which is still in Phase II trials and appears to block an additional receptor, CCR2; and vicriviroc, which was in Phase III trials before being discontinued (4-6).
+Currently, maraviroc is the only CCR5 co-receptor inhibitor that has been approved for clinical use (2).
+It is used to treat HIV-1-infected patients who have a virus that uses CCR5 for entry, and either never received antiretroviral treatment before, or have experienced therapeutic failure following traditional antiretroviral therapies (3).
+Among other CCR5 antagonists currently under investigation is cenicriviroc, which is in Phase II trials and appears to block the CCR2 receptor (4, 5).